kengz/Notes-on-AI-realization/Main.md

 ## Scratch

+mutation theory: humans are not literal because we are flexible – we can mutate information.

+what is language? a set of protocols for exchanging information?

 new section: post-C human features, as inspiration to what the super-ToC shd have.

 The limitation/bound of Boolean-classical paradigm: AI impossible here as implied by Godel's Theorem